-Network of IDeA-funded Core Laboratories: We are excited to announce that NISBRE 2012 will have a parallel program that focuses on the management and technical issues faced in the operation of INBRE- and COBRE-funded core facilities.
+Network of IDeA-funded Core Laboratories: We are excited to announce that NISBRE 2014 will once again offer a parallel program that focuses on the management and technical issues faced in the operation of INBRE- and COBRE-funded core facilities.
 NICL (Network of IDeA-Funded Core Laboratories), an organization of these core laboratories, has programmed three workshops that will discuss best business practices in core operation, how to integrate computational techniques into your next generation sequencing pipeline, and how to write a successful instrumentation grant.
 All workshop sessions will be designed to be interactive and encourage exchange of the unique challenges and successes of IDeA-funded core laboratories.

 So you can see, NISBRE has something for

 everyone and not just the IDeA community.
 Attendees to the NISBRE

 2006, 2008, 2010 & 2012 meetings frequently remarked about the high

 quality program, opportunities for networking and the educational